veikkoma/PythonCodingProjects/README.md

-# SchoolProjects
+#PythonCodingProjects
-Some school projects what I have done in my studies.
+In this repository I have some Python programming exercises that I've done for my school work.
-Coding with Python, Java and SQL.
+Here you can find, for example, a small game coded in Python and some exercises in object programming.